-The Selection Committee for the post will be made up of the following members: Dr Christopher Kelly (in the Chair), Mr Nicholas Denyer, Professor Geoffrey Horrocks and Dr Lucia Prauscello.
-There will be two assessors from the field of classical art and archaeology: Professor Martin Millett and Professor Andrew Wallace-Hadrill.
+The Appointment Committee for the post will be made up of the following members:

+Dr James Clackson; Dr Christopher Kelly (Chair); Dr Lucia Prauscello; Professor David Sedley; Dr Nigel Spivey, Dr Caroline Vout, Professor Andrew Wallace-Hadrill.

-It is intended that short-listing for the post will take place on Tuesday 14 October 2014.
-Short-listed candidates will be interviewed in Cambridge on Friday 31 October 2014.
+It is intended that short-listing for the post will take place in late March.
+Short-listed candidates will be interviewed in Cambridge on the afternoon of 23rd April 2014.
+Candidates will be asked to give presentations on the morning of 23rd April 2014.
 More information concerning the arrangements will be given at a later stage.
-Informal enquiries concerning the post may be addressed to Professor Martin Millett, mjm62@cam.ac.uk.
+Informal enquiries concerning the post may be addressed to Professor Andrew Wallace-Hadrill@aw479cam.ac.uk.